BryanWilhite/dotnet-core/dotnet-web-mvc-angular-forms/README.md

 ## upgrading Angular (three times) to 11.x

-According to “[Upgrade the Angular .NET Core SPA Template to Angular 9](https://jasontaylor.dev/asp-net-core-angular-9-upgrade/)” by Jason Taylor, we can upgrade the Angular 8 defaults from Microsoft to Angular 10 by executing `ng update` (for core and CLI) three times:
+According to “[Upgrade the Angular .NET Core SPA Template to Angular 9](https://jasontaylor.dev/asp-net-core-angular-9-upgrade/)” by Jason Taylor, we can upgrade the Angular 8 defaults from Microsoft to Angular 11 by executing `ng update` (for core and CLI) _three_ miserable times:

 ```bash
 cd ./Songhay.AngularForms/Songhay.AngularForms/ClientApp